vidigami/backbone-orm-website/client/site/examples/markdown/rest.md

-### Rest Controller
+### BackboneRest and BackboneHTTP

-BackboneRest provides controller
+BackboneRest provides a RESTful controller for JSON APIs from Node.js.

+BackboneHTTP provides an interface for consuming JSON APIs through HTTP.